xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 {--------------------------------------------------------------}
 ```

-The three procedures Push, PopAdd, and PopSub are new code generation
+The three procedures `Push`, `PopAdd`, and `PopSub` are new code generation
 routines.
-As the name implies, procedure Push generates code to push
+As the name implies, procedure `Push` generates code to push
-the primary register (D0, in our 68000 implementation) to the stack.
+the primary register (`D0`, in our 68000 implementation) to the stack.
-PopAdd and PopSub pop the top of the stack again, and add it to, or
+`PopAdd` and `PopSub` pop the top of the stack again, and add it to, or
 subtract it from, the primary register.
 The code is shown next:

 ```delphi